How to determine the best option for driving on UW business, including how to book a rental or fleet vehicle, and use of a personally-owned vehicle.

 This is an accordion element with a series of buttons that open and close related content panels.

 The cost of gasoline to fuel a rental vehicle is payable/reimbursable.
 Receipts are required for all gasoline purchases, regardless of amount.
 Travelers are responsible for fueling the rental vehicle prior to returning it to the vendor.
 If a traveler fails to return the vehicle with a full tank of fuel, the cost of the vendor refueling the vehicle will not be paid or reimbursed by the University.

 Additional equipment/services (e.g. GPS, satellite radio, roadside assistance protection) are not payable/reimbursable.

-For information on vehicle rental insurance, see Risk Management.
+For information on vehicle rental insurance and passenger rules, see details from Risk Management.